mmcdowell31/Predicting-Professional-Tennis-Match-Outcomes/README.md

 # Predicting-Professional-Tennis-Match-Outcomes
 Predicting Professional Tennis Match Outcomes: A Comparative Study of Ensemble models (XGBoost/Random Forests) and Baseline Models

+This project assess the effectiveness of two types different ensemble methods: random forests and boosting to create a classifier model to predict the results of professional tennis matches compared to baseline models.

 ## Data
 The dataset used in this analysis has ATP (men’s professional tennis) match data starting from 1968 which is considered the beginning of the "Open Era" in men’s professional tennis.